 Orange juice isn’t the only source of vitamin C. You can get vitamin C from dark greens, other tropical fruits and bell peppers.
 The recommended dietary allowance for men is 90 mg and for women is 70 mg.

 You can get vitamin A naturally from sweet potatoes, pumpkins and dark leafy greens.
-Supplements are an excellent option for those who visioncan’t get enough vitamin A from their diets.
+Supplements are an excellent option for those whose vision can’t get enough vitamin A from their diets.

-The family of B vitamins are known for being extremely important to the eyes.
+The family of B vitamins is known for being extremely important to the eyes.
 Some of the most commonly discussed are riboflavin, B6, B9, B12 and niacin.
 Each one has a specific purpose in the eyes.
 Niacin, for example, protects the optic nerve from damage and from developing glaucoma.
 Riboflavin is necessary for the body to protect its source of glutathione which prevents cataracts.
 B6, B9 and B12 are effective at reducing inflammation in the body, especially the eyes, by limiting a protein called homocysteine.
-Homocysteine has been related to heart disease, glaucoma and AMD.
+Homocysteine has been related to heart disease, glaucoma and AMD (4, 5, 6).
 You can reduce your risk of developing AMD by getting a well-rounded intake of B vitamins daily.

 You can get B vitamins in part from a wide array of foods, like meats and legumes, as well as eggs and citrus fruits.
 For a complete dose of B vitamins, supplements are a convenient solution.